juliusgh/wasp/waspmaterial/README.md

 # Mass Database
 * The Masses class defines the various components found within a masses database.
 It includes methods to build private members and the members of its subclasses.
 A series of build functions invoke the JSON object parser and assign values to members of the three classes defined in this header.
 The Masses class retains a check and a display method that call similar methods in the Element subclass.

 * The Element class decribes the components found within each element in a masses database.
 Each element provides basic atomic information as well as a list of isotopes.
 An element takes an atomic number, a symbol, a mass, a list of isotopes, and optional notes.
-The Check Abundances method checks whether the natural abundances (if any) of an element sums to 1.
+The Check Abundances method checks whether the natural abundances (if any) of an element sums to one.
 This method serves as an internal check to the masses databases and returns a boolean.
 A display method also exists for every element.

 * The Isotope class defines the isotopes of a given element inside a material masses file.
 It creates members to store an isotope's mass number, atomic mass, and abundance.
 The class serves as a subclass to the later-defined Element class.
 An isotope consists of a mass number, mass, and natural abundance.